bomonike/bomonike.github.io/genai.md

 <hr />

-## Offensive Moderation
+## Offensive Moderation Jailbreaks

+<a target="_blank" href="https://www.harmbench.org/">harmbench.org</a>
+mentioned in <a target="_blank" href="https://www.wired.com/story/deepseeks-ai-jailbreak-prompt-injection-attacks/">Wired article</a>,.

+Grok from X (Twitter) does not moderate.

 OpenAI <a target="_blank" href="https://cdn.openai.com/papers/gpt-4-system-card.pdf" title="March 23, 2023">published</a>
 the progress of its "Alignment Research Center" toward moderating offensive responses from GPT-3.5 to GPT-4:

 > My apologies, but I cannot create content that potentially spreads misinformation or targets a specific group or individuals.
 If there’s any other topic I can help you with, feel free to ask.

 <img alt="genai-openai-moderation-230323.png" width="792" height="719" src="https://res.cloudinary.com/dcajqrroq/image/upload/v1709738075/genai-openai-moderation-230323_o8lsr1.png">

 QUESTION: What the heck does that mean?

 ## Perplexity.ai